ThomasCarstens/jekyll/_posts/2019-06-20-choice-of-master's.md

 # Detailed motivations
-I decided I would do a Masters in a specific field as a way to develop a strong suit for employers (employers commonly refer to this as "T-shaped skills", [see article](https://trydesignlab.com/blog/how-to-get-hired-understand-if-youre-an-i-t-or-x-s/) ).
-Points that appealed to me for various Masters were:
--	A 2 year programme | What can I realistically achieve in a year that can position me in the right place?
--	Scholarship/bursary preferably | There are financial constraints
--	Europe | For the experience of living independently overseas
--	Paris | I have a French passport and family residing in Paris (very fortunate)
--	Program with industrial exposure | It shows that the program caters to the needs of companies, and so the program has the most current technologies and high employability.

-That been said, I obviously had certain paths in mind based on my own experience.
+All being said, I obviously had certain paths in mind based on my own experience.

 ## 1. Landing in Boston, USA
 My goal is to ultimately study a Masters in Boston.
 The MIT Media Lab has caught my attention as a hub of technological development with a major human focus.
 Just landing in Boston is a move I really would like to make.
 As a result, I applied to MIT (in **media innovation**) and Emerson College (in **civic media design**).
 I was rejected from MIT (not really surprised) and Emerson College offered me a place, but when getting down to the costs, I realised it was too bold a career move.